 If you notice any change in the sound of the exhaust or smell exhaust fumes, have the cause located and corrected immediately.
-(See engine exhaust cautions in Section 2.)
+(See "Engine exhaust cautions" on page 157 in Section 2.)

 Does your vehicle need repairing?

 Be on the alert for changes in performance, sounds, and visual tip-offs that indicate service is needed.
 Some important clues are as follows: